Browse by Medical Category

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-Nhi-Ha Trinh MD MPH is a staff research psychiatrist at the MGH Depression Clinical Research Program.
-Her work involves disparities in depression care for minorities, issues of cultural competency in mental health, social determinants of mental health, and geriatric psychiatry.
+Nhi-Ha Trinh MD MPH serves as the Director of Clinical Services and Multicultural Studies at the MGH Depression Clinical Research Program.
+Her work focuses on optimizing cultural sensitivity and humility in mental health care.
+She is a residency training mentor for the Mass General/McLean Adult Psychiatry Training Program and co-directs the residency’s longitudinal Sociocultural Psychiatry didactics series.
 Dr. Trinh earned her MD at the University of California, San Francisco, and her MPH at the University of California at Berkeley, specializing in Epidemiology.

 Trinh N et al (2003).
 Efficacy of Cholinesterase Inhibitors in the Treatment of Neuropsychiatric Symptoms and Functional Impairment in Alzheimer's Disease.
 JAMA; 289 (2): 210-216.